UniMath/agda-unimath/src/elementary-number-theory/inequality-rational-numbers.lagda.md

-# Inequality on integer fractions
+# Inequality on the rational numbers

 ```agda
 module elementary-number-theory.inequality-rational-numbers where